суббота, 13 мая 2017 г.

 Part II finale takes place before a huge mural of the Last Judgment, and later a sinner (Vladimir's killer, young monk Pyotr Volynets) is seen scurrying into the jaws of hell:

-But it’s Ivan, not god, who performs the judgement and sends this sinner to hell: Ivan’s giant shadow covers the image of god on the fresco.
+But it’s Ivan, not god, who performs the judgment and sends this sinner to hell: Ivan’s giant shadow covers the image of god on the fresco.
 This correlates with the personal beliefs of historical Ivan IV: unlike European monarchs, Russian Orthodox tsars held not only secular but also religious authority, and Ivan IV, the tsar of the last independent Orthodox state, was a firm believer in his divine mission, and even called himself "The Hand of God".

-Pyotr's eventual fate resembles the conversion of apostle Paul: in Part III, after this hellish baptism, Pyotr would have emerged as a devoted follower of the devil-tsar, and torturer Malyuta's right hand.
+Pyotr's eventual fate resembles the conversion of apostle Paul: in Part III, after this hellish baptism, Pyotr would have emerged as a devoted follower of the devil-tsar and torturer Malyuta's right hand.

 _____________________________________________